Kurt Gildisch

 Kurt Gildisch (2 March 1904 – 3 March 1956) was the third commander of Adolf Hitler's personal bodyguard (SS-Begleitkommando des Führers), which he took command of on 11 April 1933.
 He was a trained teacher, who had failed to find a classroom job and thereafter joined the Prussian police force.
 Like his successor Bruno Gesche, he was sacked for his Nazi affiliations, and joined the Sturmabteilung (SA) in 1931.
 Later that year he transferred to the SS.
 During World War II, Gildisch was wounded and fell into Soviet captivity during the Battle of Berlin.
 He was released in August 1946.
 In May 1953, he was convicted in the murder of Dr. Erich Klausener, head of Katholische Aktion (Catholic Action) group, during the "Night of the Long Knives" in 1934.
 He was sentenced to 15 years in prison and died in 1956.

 Early life

-Kurt Gildisch was born in Potrempschen (East Prussia), the fourth child of Paul Gildisch and his wife Marie (nee Riel).
+Kurt Gildisch was born in Potrempschen (now in Ozyorsky District) in East Prussia, the fourth child of Paul Gildisch and his wife Marie (nee Riel).
 In his childhood Kurt Gildisch attended primary school in the village of Potrempschen (23 km south west of Insterburg).
-Subsequently he was trained as a school teacher.
+Subsequently, he was trained as a school teacher.
 He undertook the schoolteachers test (Lehrerprüfung) in 1924.
 As he found no opportunities in the teaching profession, he applied for and joined the Prussian police.
 In October 1925 Gildisch was transferred to Berlin.
 He was suspended from the police force in 1930 for involvement in Nazi Party activities.
 He was later dismissed from the police force on 10 March 1931 because of his ties to the Nazi Party.